aayamdahal/node-qr-range/README.md

 const directoryPath = './'; // Update this to your directory path no need to update if the excel is in the same directory as the script
 ```

+3. Modify the config object in the script to match your MSSQL database credentials and configuration:

+        ```javascript

+    const config = {
+    user: 'your_username',
+    password: 'your_password',
+    server: 'your_server',
+    port: 1433,
+    database: 'gdms_ctnz_another',
+    options: {
+    encrypt: false, // Depending on your server configuration
+    enableArithAbort: true, // Depending on your server configuration },
+    };

+        ```

-3. Run the script using the following command:
+4. Run the script using the following command:

 ```bash
 node index.js